DefCon-007/hypertrack-placeline-android/README.md

 ```

 #### Step 5.
 Create HyperTrack user
 Create a HyperTrack user to identify the mobile device.
-To create use, go to [ProfilePresenter.java](https://github.com/hypertrack/hypertrack-live-android/blob/master/app/src/main/java/io/hypertrack/sendeta/presenter/ProfilePresenter.java).
-When the user taps login, get the name of the user and use the following function to create a user.
+You can do so when your user logs-in into your app.

 ```java
 UserParams userParams = new UserParams()